mcolletta/heartlib/README.md

 # HeartMuLa: A Family of Open Sourced Music Foundation Models

 HeartMuLa is a family of open sourced music foundation models including:
-1. HeartMuLa: a music language model that generates music conditioned on lyrics and tags with multilingual support including but not limited to English, Chinese, Japanese, Korean and Spanish.
+1. HeartMuLa: a music language model that generates music conditioned on lyrics and tags with multilingual support covering almost all languages.
 2. HeartCodec: a 12.5 hz music codec with high reconstruction fidelity;
 3. HeartTranscriptor: a whisper-based model specifically tuned for lyrics transcription; Check [this page](./examples/README.md) for its usage.
 4. HeartCLAP: an audio–text alignment model that establishes a unified embedding space for music descriptions and cross-modal retrieval.